 Going high or low when training can impact the effectiveness of workout and may reduce your overall results.

-How to overcome these difficulties
+How to overcome difficulties when training with diabetes

 Your blood glucose control should be central in your training regime.
 If you prioritise this then everything else will fall into place.